-- 7.2 The Parties hereby establish a Coordinating Committee for the purpose of coordinating the technical implementation of this Agreement. - 7.3 The Coordinating Committee will consist of representatives of each Party, as required by circumstances.

-- 7.4 The Coordinating Committee is to convene meetings in person or remotely, as required, upon 14 days' notice of one of the Parties unless otherwise urgent. - 7.5 The functions of the Coordinating Committee may include providing guidance on matters related to: - (a) Crediting Standards, including any Methodology; - (b) Validation and Verification; - (c) Authorization of MOs; - (d) Issuance and transfers of MOs; - (e) Corresponding Adjustments; - (f) monitoring and reporting; - (g) environmental integrity and sustainable development in accordance with Section 8 (Environmental Integrity and Sustainable Development); - (h) the share of gross proceeds of any ITMO transfer that shall be reserved as a contribution to adaptation as well as the recipient of such proceeds; - (i) capacity building in accordance with Section 10 (Capacity Building); - (j) to consider any amendment in respect of this Agreement; and/or - (k) any Disputes in accordance with Section 21.1. - 7.6 The Coordinating Committee shall have no decision-making authority and its mandate and activities shall not conflict with the existing or proposed national institutional entities of the Parties.
+- 7.2 The Parties hereby establish a Coordinating Committee for the purpose of coordinating the technical implementation of this Agreement. - 7.3 The Coordinating Committee will consist of a minimum of one (1) representative of each Party, and additional representatives as required by circumstances. - 7.4 The Coordinating Committee is to convene meetings in person or remotely at least once a year, and otherwise as required, upon at least 14 days' notice of one of the Parties unless otherwise urgent. - 7.5 The functions of the Coordinating Committee may include discussing and resolving matters related to: - (a) Crediting Standards, including any Methodology; - (b) Validation and Verification; - (c) Authorization of MOs; - (d) Issuance and transfers of MOs; - (e) Corresponding Adjustments; - (f) Monitoring and reporting; - (g) Environmental integrity and sustainable development in accordance with Section 8 (Environmental Integrity and Sustainable Development); - (h) the share of gross proceeds of any ITMO transfer that shall be reserved as a contribution to adaptation as well as the recipient of such proceeds; - (i) Capacity building in accordance with Section 10 (Capacity Building);

+- (j) to consider any amendment in respect of this Agreement; and/or - (k) Any Disputes in accordance with Section 21.1.

+7.6 The Coordinating Committee shall have no decision-making authority and its mandate and activities shall not conflict with the existing or proposed national institutional entities of the Parties.